innoq/cards42org/_descriptions_EN/card13_waste.md

 **More information**

-* A similar approach are [pre-mortems](https://www.funretrospectives.com/pre-mortem-activity/), which help you to find weak spots in your way of developing software system
+* A similar approach are [pre-mortems](https://www.funretrospectives.com/pre-mortem-activity/), which help you to find weak spots in your way of developing a software system